janog-netcon/netcon-problem-management-subsystem/docs/access-helper.md

 1. "exec": access nodes with `docker exec`
 2. "ssh": access nodes through SSH

-If you don't set this label, "exec" access method will be used.
+If you don't set this label, "ssh" access method will be used.

+### `netcon.janog.gr.jp/adminOnly`

+You can reject access from normal user to specific nodes with this label. "true" is the only acceptable value and other values will be considered as "false".

+If you don't set this label, both normal user and admin user can access nodes.

 ### `netcon.janog.gr.jp/username`